Ethane03/Cycles_GUI/README.md

-# PTL
+# Cycles GUI

-This is the inital repository for the Public Thermodynamics lab
+The Cycles GUI runs basic nucleation experiments on the meecom temperature controller for the Public Thermodynamics Lab.

 ## Usage
 Download the python code and run supercooling_GUI.py